 If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 It’s brilliant marketing.
-It’s also complete nonsense.
+It’s also destroying careers before they start.

-The Skills Industrial Complex
+The UI UX Design Skills Industrial Complex

-Think about it: every week there’s a new “essential” skill you’re missing.
+Every week there’s a new “essential” skill you’re missing.
 A new tool that’s “revolutionizing” the industry.
 A new methodology you “must” understand to stay relevant.

 The message is always the same: you’re behind, everyone else knows this thing you don’t, and here’s a course that’ll fix it for $399.
+(Or $1,299 if you want “premium” access to a Slack channel where nobody actually helps.)

 The Never-Ending Requirements List

-- User research and usability testing
+User research and usability testing

-- Information architecture and wireframing
+Information architecture and wireframing

-- Visual design and prototyping
+Visual design and prototyping

-- Design systems and component libraries
+Design systems and component libraries

-- HTML/CSS (and maybe some JavaScript)
+HTML/CSS (and maybe some JavaScript)

-- Data analysis and A/B testing
+Data analysis and A/B testing

-- Workshop facilitation and stakeholder management
+Workshop facilitation and stakeholder management

-- Accessibility compliance and inclusive design
+Accessibility compliance and inclusive design

-- Motion design and micro-interactions
+Motion design and micro-interactions

-- Service design and systems thinking
+Service design and systems thinking

 Oh, and 2-5 years of experience.
 For a “junior” role.